Kienböck’s Disease Treated by a Hand & Wrist Specialist in Louisville, KY

 Kienböck’s disease is a relatively uncommon condition that affects the lunate, a small, crescent-shaped bone in the wrist.
 The condition develops when the blood supply to the lunate is disrupted, usually due to an injury or inflammation.
 This causes the bone to gradually break down, eventually leading to arthritis of the wrist.

 Kienböck’s disease does not always cause symptoms; sometimes, the condition is identified during a diagnostic examination performed for an unrelated reason.
 But if you are experiencing disruptive hand or wrist pain, you can turn with confidence to Louisville Orthopaedic Clinic.
 Our practice in Louisville, Kentucky, includes a team of renowned orthopedic physicians, including Dr. Nicholas Foeger.
-Dr. Foeger is a board-certified, fellowship-trained orthopedic surgeon who specializes in diagnosing and treating complex hand and wrist conditions, such as Kienböck’s disease, arthritis, and carpal tunnel syndrome.
+Dr. Foeger is a board-eligible, fellowship-trained orthopedic surgeon who specializes in diagnosing and treating complex hand and wrist conditions, such as Kienböck’s disease, arthritis, and carpal tunnel syndrome.

 When to See Our Hand & Wrist Specialist